osquery/osquery/docs/wiki/installation/cli-flags.md

 Set the syslog facility (number) 0-23 for the results log.
 When using the **syslog** logger plugin the default facility is 19 at the `LOG_INFO` level, which does not log to `/var/log/system`.

+`--logger_syslog_prepend_cee`

+Prepend a `@cee:` cookie to JSON-formatted messages sent to the **syslog** logger plugin.
+Several syslog parsers use this cookie to indicate that the message payload is parseable JSON.
+The default value is false.

 ## Distributed query service flags

 `--distributed_plugin=tls`